loksland/choppy/README.md

 - **cropToBounds** (boolean)
 If true then the output image dimensions will be informed by the bounds of the layer comp rather than the PSD dimensions.
+- **boundsComp** (string)
+Default blank.
+Specify another layer comp, by name, to be used for the bounds of this clip.
+May be a comment comp (beginning with a backtick) or another comp.
+Will automatically enable |cropToBounds| if set.
+Also accepts `{prev}` and `{next}` to reference previous/next layer comps.
+This is preferable as it doesn't break if layer comps are renamed.
 - **template** (string)
 Either custom template string or the slug of a template file.
 Default is "img".
 - **ext** (string)